openshift/enhancements/enhancements/storage/csi-vsphere-operator.md

 3. The operator will get RBAC rules necessary for running the operator and its operand (i.e the actual vSphere CSI driver).
 4. A deployment will be created for starting the operator and will be managed by cluster-storage-operator.
 5. A instance of `ClusterCSIDriver` will be created to faciliate managment of driver operator.  `ClusterCSIDriver` is already defined in - https://github.com/openshift/api/blob/master/operator/v1/types_csi_cluster_driver.go but needs to be expanded to include vSphere CSI driver.
-6. cluster-storage-operator will create required cloud-credentials for talking with vCenter API.
+6. cluster-storage-operator will request CVO to create required cloud-credentials for talking with vCenter API.

 #### Driver deployment via vsphere-csi-driver-operator.

 The operator itself will be responsible for running the driver and all the required sidecars (attacher, provisioner etc).

-1. The operator will create namespace `openshift-cluster-csi-drivers` to deploy the driver and sidecars.
+1. The operator will assume namespace `openshift-cluster-csi-drivers` is already created for the driver.
 2. A service account will be created for running the driver.
 3. The operator will create RBAC rules necessary for running the driver and sidecars.
 4. A deployment will be created and managed by operator to handle control-plane sidecars and controller-plane driver deployment with controller-side of CSI services.
 5. A DaemonSet will be created and managed by operator to run node side of driver operations.
 6. A `CSIDriver` object will be created to expose driver features to control-plane.
-7. The driver operator will use and expose cloud-credentials created by cluster-storage-operator.
+7. The driver operator will use and expose cloud-credentials created by CVO.

 Most of the steps outlined above is common to all CSI driver operator and vSphere CSI driver is not unique among those aspects.